grafalex82/ut88/README.md

 ### Other emulator notes

 The `--debug` option activates CPU instruction logging, compatible with all the modes outlined earlier.
 To prevent log cluttering with repetitive waiting loops, each configuration selectively suppresses logging for specific well-known functions (e.g., delays, character printing, tape input/output, etc.).
 The [configure_logging() method](src/main.py) is responsible for configuring log suppression for a given setup.

+The `--alternate_font` switch forces using an alternate font located in the upper part of the font generator ROM.

 Both Basic and Video configurations include a tape recorder component.
 Utilize the `Alt-L` key combination to load a binary into the tape recorder.
 Once loaded, the data can be read using the corresponding Monitor tape load command.
 Additionally, the data can be output to the tape using `Alt-S` to save the buffered data in the tape recorder to a file.